 - 1. Before the mock trial, the student advocates will have 15 minutes to prepare (or "woodshed") their witness volunteers, who are not part of the mock trial team.
 They cannot confer with the witnesses after the woodshedding session. - 2.
 Student advocates may examine witnesses sitting or standing. - 3.
 Each side has a maximum of 60 minutes to present its case (excluding time for making/responding to motions), and a bailiff will keep track of time.
 Objections do not count towards time unless they become excessive. - 4.
 Witnesses are allowed to have their depositions and related exhibits on the witness stand.
 Witnesses may highlight and underline portions of their depositions; they cannot make any other markings on their documents. - 5.
 The necessary inference rule applies during the mock trial (see below); thus, witnesses may testify as to necessary inferences drawn from the facts in the problem. - 6.
-Re-cross is not permitted; a student advocate is not permitted to waive any scored portion of the mock trial, e.g., cross examination; and, Plaintiff's rebuttal is limited to the scope of defense's closing argument. - 7.
+An advocate may request permission to conduct a re-cross for the limited purpose of impeachment, to be granted or denied in the judge's discretion; a student advocate is not permitted to waive any scored portion of the mock trial, e.g., cross examination; and, Plaintiff's rebuttal is limited to the scope of defense's closing argument. - 7.
 Please do not ask any student advocate what law school he/she is from, even after the mock trial is over.
-If, upon entering a round, you recognize a competitor, please inform the bailiff so that the regional host may change your competition room. - 8.
-When the mock trial is over, the presiding judge should ask everyone to leave the room while the scoring judges fill out the ballots.
-Please do not conference with the other judges about your scores. - 9.
-Please total the scores on your scoring ballot.
-Keep in mind that ties are not permitted. - 10.
-After all of the judges have completed their ballots, the presiding judge should fill out the Master Ballot, put all individual ballots and the Master Ballot in the competition envelope, and give the envelope to the bailiff.
-The bailiff will take the ballots to the scoring committee for verification. - 11.
+If, upon entering a round, you recognize a competitor, please inform the bailiff so that the competition host may change your competition room. - 8.
+We recommend noting your scores on paper or a paper ballot during the competition to be entered electronically after the round is complete. - 9.
+When the mock trial is over, the presiding judge should ask everyone to leave the room while the scoring judges fill out the ballots electronically.
+Please do not conference with the other judges about your scores. - 10.
+You must submit your ballot electronically via the link provided by the competition host.
+The ballot will automatically total the scores for each team.
+Ties are not permitted, so if you discover that your scores result in a tie, please change your scoring to result in a winner. - 11.
+After all of the judges have completed their ballots, the presiding judge should inform the bailiff, who will then proceed to the scoring room for verification. - 12.
 Please do not leave until the bailiff comes back to your room and releases everyone.
 Judges should use the time to comment on the student advocates' performances.
-To keep the competition schedule on time, the NTC committee strongly urges judges to spend no more than 15 minutes commenting on the student advocates' performances. - 12.
+To keep the competition schedule on time, the NTC committee strongly urges judges to spend no more than 5 minutes commenting on the student advocates' performances. - 13.
 Protests must be lodged within five (5) minutes after the mock trial round ends.
 The bailiff will keep track of the five-minute period.